-PPL! students will perform at the Connecticut Dance Theatre on Saturday, April 5th & Sunday, April 6th from 7:30 PM, for audiences of some 2,000 fellow students, their families and the general public.
+PPL! students will perform at the Charter Oak Cultural Center on Friday, April 8 at 5:30 PM, for audiences of some 2,000 fellow students, their families and the general public.
 Still more student artists (up to 200) display their work for a post concert reception and gallery.

 Public school teachers in PPL! guide the project and learn from each other and the arts professionals.
 They mount the art show of student works, institute poetry coffee house readings in their home schools, create new curriculum around project themes, compile poetry anthologies for their school libraries, encourage students to enter writing contests and build interdistrict communication and parent involvement.
 Parents serve as teachers' aides and chaperones.
 We are grateful for their help and proud of their talented children.

 For tickets or more information about PPL! please email: or call 860-361-6285.